 This is why we think partnering with Bitbar will provide you with the capability of constantly assuring mobile end user experience through continuous performance and functional app testing.

 To give you a sneak peak of the integration, we are co-hosting a webinar with Bitbar on Wednesday, August 30th to go through the importance of mobile performance testing and functional testing and showcase how the integration between Neoload and Bitbar Testing will help you accelerate the delivery of high performance and quality apps to end users.
-Join us on Wednesday, August 30th at 11am CET (Paris, Berlin) or 1pm EST (NY, Boston)!
+Watch this webinar now!

 Henrik is Performance Engineer at Neotys, a leading provider of load testing software.
 He has been orchestrating and conducting performance tests for over 10 years, delivering projects in all contexts including extremely large Cloud testing on the most demanding business areas such as trading applications, Video on Demand, sports websites, etc.

 Prior to Neotys, Henrik worked as .NET architect for Logica and Performance testing expert on large accounts in a variety of industries including insurance, car industry, retail and energy.
 Amongst the numerous initiatives he worked on, Henrik has built the performance Center of Excellence (CoE) handling load testing of all the European branches of a major insurance company.

 Neotys develops NeoLoad, the fastest and most automated load testing tool on the market.
 Design and maintain load tests 10 times faster than with any other tool so performance testing smoothly fits in Agile and DevOps.Neotys is a leading innovator in load and performance testing solutions for Web and Mobile applications.
 In pioneering Continuous Performance Testing, Neotys enables Development, QA and IT Operations to quickly and efficiently test the quality and speed of their applications, from application component testing to system-wide testing.